How to handle difficult low-carb cases

 Occasionally patients new to low-carb or ketogenic diets experience an intense, itchy, usually symmetrical rash.
 It is most commonly observed on the back, under the armpits, and around the neck, shoulders, chest and breast tissue.
 Sometimes the arms and legs are affected as well.

 While relatively uncommon, it is highly annoying, distracting and distressing for those who experience it.

 Theories abound about the root cause of this problem, but scientific data is very limited as to why it happens.

 - The itching usually starts soon after patients enter ketosis.
 It stops within a day or so if they eat more carbs and exit ketosis.

 - It can often get worse in hot weather, or after exercising.

 - The usual distribution of the itch and rash matches areas where sweat can accumulate.

-This progression supports the notion that this itching may be caused by the ketones in sweat drying on the body, especially acetone which can be irritating in high concentrations.
+This progression supports the notion that the itching may be caused by the ketones in sweat drying on the body, especially acetone, which can be irritating in high concentrations.

 What to recommend to patients to prevent or minimize the impact